Would you like to be instrumental in establishing and managing a newly developed prison mental health service in HMP Humber?

 - Open to new ideas/projects/Quality Improvement support

 - Communication between partners

-The team manager will be responsible for operational management, ensuring care is delivered to the highest professional standards and quality.
-They will be expected to lead by example, providing strong leadership while being accessible to staff.
-A team manager needs to be flexible in their approach to managing the day-to-day operational aspects of the service and staff.
+The team manager will be expected to lead by example, providing strong leadership while being accessible to staff.
+They will be flexible in their approach to managing the day-to-day operational aspects of the service.

-The team is multi-disciplinary and the successful candidate will work collectively with senior clinical staff to provide a comprehensive mental health service, navigating the challenges of a prison environment.
-The team manager will work in partnership with other healthcare providers, HMPPS and internal and external Health and Justice services within the region.
-They will have excellent skills in communication, engagement and collaborative working and have experience of working in mental health services, preferably with knowledge of the criminal justice system.
+Team managers will work in partnership with other healthcare providers, HMPPS, internal and external Health and Justice services within the region.
+They will have excellent skills in communication, engagement, collaboration and have experience of working in mental health services, preferably with knowledge of the criminal justice system.

 Operational management of a Mental Health Team, including accountability for ensuring the highest professional standards and attitudes towards the care of patients are maintained and delivered at all times in accordance with evidence-based practice, while supporting staff development and well-being.

-The successful candidate should be a competent and confident with extensive experience working in Mental Health Services.
+The successful candidate should have experience working in Mental Health Services.